-• A Customer may be required to pay a Capital Contribution as their share of the cost to benefit from an earlier expansion of the EPLC distribution system.
-In such an event, the apportioned benefit shall be determined by considering such factors as the

-Customer's relative load level and the relative line length (in proportion to the line length being shared by all parties).

-• Where the customer requests a service upgrade to an existing building that has more than one service connection into the building, EPLC will require that all services be consolidated into a single service connection.
-This position is supported by the Electrical Safety Authority and is consistent with the Electrical Safety Code.
+- A Customer may be required to pay a Capital Contribution as their share of the cost to benefit from an earlier expansion of the EPLC distribution system.
+In such an event, the apportioned benefit shall be determined by considering such factors as the Customer's relative load level and the relative line length (in proportion to the line length being shared by all parties). - Where the customer requests a service upgrade to an existing building that has more than one service connection into the building, EPLC may require that all services be consolidated into a single service connection.
+This position is supported by the Electrical Safety Authority and is consistent with the Ontario Electrical Safety Code.

 Request for Residential connection service must be made through the EPLC Customer Service Department.
-Generally, contact may be in person, by mail, telephone 519-737-6640, and fax 519-737-1353.
+Generally, contact may be by mail/email or telephone 519-737-6640 or 519-737-9811.
 All timelines for the processing of the request will be based on the date the Request for Connection is received.

-Requests for Commercial or Industrial connection service must be made in writing through the EPLC Offices located at 2730 Highway #3, Oldcastle, Ontario, NOR 1L0, Phone 519-737-6640, and fax 519-737-1353.
+Requests for Commercial or Industrial connection service must be made in writing through the EPLC Offices located at 2730 Highway 3, Oldcastle Ontario, by email/mail or telephone 519-737-6640 or 519-737-9811.

-EPLC shall recover costs associated with the installation of "Connection Assets", by customer Class, via a Basic Connection Charge and a Variable Connection Charge, as applicable.
+EPLC shall recover costs associated with the installation of "Connection Assets", by customer Class, via a Basic Connection Charge and a Variable Connection Charge, and Expansion Capital Contribution as applicable.